Population Growth Is Driving the Migration Crisis

 Survival?

 I sometimes wonder if I'm a dying a breed.
 Is this what it feels like to get old?
-Watching what you love slip away, little by little, until its a sorry remnant of what it used to be?
+Watching what you love slip away, little by little, until it’s a sorry remnant of what it used to be?

 The wild, at least my kind of wild, is certainly a remnant nowadays, but thankfully not yet a sorry one.
 These days in the Okavango have renewed my faith that.
 Once again I'm just back from safari, contemplating the quiet of the elephants we saw this morning.
 They were booking it across the brown grass, heading from one patch of marula trees to the next in single file, with mama in the lead, the matriarch I guess, and her baby second in line struggling to keep up.
 Was the hyaena crooning in the distance, back in the area from which the elephants were streaming, signaling something that had put them on the move?
 Was that hyaena why the baby had only a fresh bloody stump where its tail should be?
 Or were the elephants just in a hurry?